 - Keep the folds less flat by inserting logs made from acid-free tissue paper in the crease.
 Acid-free boxes are also available.

 Store your quilts in a dark area if possible as sunlight and interior lighting will fade fabric colors over time.
-Darker areas tend to have cooler temperatures which are desirable when it comes quilt storage, with the most ideal temperatures ranging between 59 and 68 degrees Fahrenheit.
+Darker areas tend to have cooler temperatures which are desirable when it comes to quilt storage, with the most ideal temperatures ranging between 59 and 68 F.

 Try to avoid storing quilts in plastic for long periods of time.
 Plastics release vapors that can eventually lead to fabric deterioration.